opencv/opencv/doc/py_tutorials/py_photo/py_inpainting/py_inpainting.markdown

 on it.
 Have you ever thought of restoring it back?
 We can't simply erase them in a paint tool because it is will simply replace black structures with white structures which is of no use.
 In these cases, a technique called image inpainting is used.
-The basic idea is simple: Replace those bad marks with its neighbouring pixels so that it looks like the neigbourhood.
+The basic idea is simple: Replace those bad marks with its neighbouring pixels so that it looks like the neighbourhood.
 Consider the image shown below (taken from [Wikipedia](http://en.wikipedia.org/wiki/Inpainting)):

 ![image](images/inpaint_basics.jpg)